Mirror Mirror

 Chin and jaw filler is a non-surgical contouring treatment that uses dermal filler — typically a thicker, more structured hyaluronic acid (HA) product — to add definition, projection, and balance to the lower face.
 It is one of the fastest-growing cosmetic treatments in Australia, driven by the trend toward stronger, more defined facial structures.

 The treatment can project a recessed chin, sharpen a soft jawline, correct asymmetry, and create the kind of sculpted lower-face contour that was previously only achievable through surgery.
-At Mirror Mirror Aesthetics, we use premium, TGA-approved fillers specifically designed for structural support in the chin and jaw area.
+At Mirror Mirror Aesthetics, we use TGA-approved fillers specifically designed for structural support in the chin and jaw area.

 12–18